SchaeferJ/Blockchain_Parser/README.md

 The following flags are available:
 ```
 --help:             Displays a help message
 --startblock=1      Block height to start at.
-Defaults to 1
+Defaults to 0 (Genesis)
 --endblock=-1       Block height to stop at.
 Defaults to -1 (entire chain)
 --btcdir            Directory of Bitcoin Core.
 Defaults to system standard
 --outdir            Output directory.
 Defaults to working directory.